London Markets in the 1930s

 The report described all the principal London markets and exchanges and was illustrated with twenty images and a map.

 There are great shots of Covent Garden, Spitalfields, Smithfield and Billingsgate but there are also more unusual images such as one of the Growers' Area at Borough Market and another of the Somers Town Potato Depot.
-For the first time on the net, all these images are published together.
+For the first time online all these images are published together.

 The "chief problem connected with markets in the London area" in 1930 was congestion.
 Covent Garden, Billingsgate and Borough being the worst affected.
 Narrow and busy road approaches, lack of space and poor internal roads were increasing costs and causing delays and problems not only for traders and buyers but also for all other traffic.